Chronic Town: Background and recording

 After the minor success of the group's debut single "Radio Free Europe" in 1981, R.E.M. manager Jefferson Holt felt the band was ready to record a longer release.
 While he felt they were not ready to record a full album, Holt thought an EP would be satisfactory.
 The band was uncertain at first if they would record with producer Mitch Easter (who had produced "Radio Free Europe"), but Easter managed to convince Holt and the band to let him produce it.

-In October 1981, R.E.M. spent a weekend at Easter's Drive-In Studio recording the EP.
+In October 1981, R.E.M. spent a weekend at Easter's Drive-In Studio, in Winston-Salem, North Carolina, recording the EP.
 Easter was a fan of the electronic band Kraftwerk, which inspired him to try various sonic experiments while recording.
-Easter incorporated tape loops and recorded singer Michael Stipe singing outdoors.
+"I was a bit more comfortable with them," says Easter.
+"So I threw in suggestions involving tape loops and backward sounds, and they loved it all."
+Easter recorded singer Michael Stipe singing outdoors.
 "There were a lot of bugs out there," remembered Easter.
 "Whenever that 'house in order' part comes up, I think you can hear tons of crickets."

 The band was open to such experimentation and used the sessions as an opportunity to learn how to use a studio.
 At the time of R.E.M.'s stint at the Drive-In, "the set-up was really simple," Easter said in 1994.
 "I had almost nothing in the studio back then, except a tape machine and a console and two compressors and one delay device.
 We couldn't do any fancy stuff."

 Easter continued: "I remember Chronic Town completely fondly because it was so relaxed, and so open to cutting the tape up and putting pieces in backwards and stuff.
 There were some fireworks one night, so we went and sat on the roof for four hours and watched the fireworks instead of working on the record—because we could, you know?"

 R.E.M. intended to release the EP on a proposed independent record label named Dasht Hopes run by Holt and his business partner David Healy, who funded three days of recording at the Drive-In.
 However, the band's demo had caught the attention of I.R.S.
 Records.
 The label signed the group to a record deal, working it out of its contracts with Healy and Hib-Tone, the indie label which released "Radio Free Europe".
 I.R.S. heads Jay Boberg and Miles Copeland III felt the proposed track listing was weakened by the song "Ages of You" and "Jazz Lips", and felt "Wolves, Lower" was a better choice.
 However, the pair felt the original take of the song was too fast.
 The band re-recorded "Wolves, Lower" with Easter in June 1982 in a quick recording session.

 During his time in Athens, Michael Lachowski, of Pylon, ran an answerphone service known as the Athens Party Telephone.
 Its initialism, A.P.T., was used in the lyric to "Stumble".